Active-Directory-Labs/How-to-deploy-AD-and-create-OUs-and-Users/README.md

 <p align="center">
-<b> And you're done, you have now successfully deployed Active Directory Domain Services + Domain Controller and created new users and Organizational Units within ADUC.
+<b> And you're done, you have now successfully deployed Active Directory Domain Services + Domain Controller and created a new user and Organizational Units within ADUC.
 Don't forget to disable/stop your virtual machine on Azure once done(remember you pay as you use): </b>  <br/>
 </p>

 <!--